-1. Requests for legal assistance shall be made through the Central Authorities of the Contracting States.
+1. Requests for legal and judicial assistance shall be made through the Central Authorities of the Contracting States.

-2. In the Republic of India, the Central Authority is the Ministry of Law & Justice.
-In the Islamic Republic of Afghanistan, the Central Authority is the Ministry of Justice.
+2. In the Republic of India the Central Authority is the Department of Legal Affairs in the Ministry of Law and Justice.
+In the Kingdom of Morocco the Central Authority is the Ministry of Justice.

-3. Unless otherwise stated all the documents in connection with the legal assistance shall be officially signed by the Court under its seal which shall be authenticated by the Central Authority of the Requesting State.
+3. Unless otherwise stated all the documents in connection with the legal and judicial assistance shall be officially signed by the Court under its seal and shall be authenticated by the Central Authority of the Requesting State.

-4. All requests and supporting documents shall be furnished in duplicate and shall be accompanied by a translation into one of the official languages of the Requested -State.
+4. All requests and supporting documents shall be furnished in duplicate and shall be accompanied by a translation into one of the official languages of the Requested State.